Logiqx/gps-guides/devices/motion/README.md

 Devices:

 - Wireless - The same logging as the Wireless Mini but with an LCD display.
-- [Wireless Mini](mini/README.md) - The most affordable 10Hz device, producing outstanding data.
+- [Wireless Mini](mini/README.md) - The most affordable 10 Hz device, producing outstanding data.